georgetegral/Capstone-Azure-Machine-Learning-Engineer/README.md

 ## Model Deployment
 *TODO*: Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.

+To deploy the model we need the following:
+- A trained model.
+- Inference configuration, with entry script and environment dependencies.
+- Deployment configuration with Azure Container Instances.

 ## Screen Recording
 *TODO* Provide a link to a screen recording of the project in action.
 Remember that the screencast should demonstrate:
 - A working model